 An indoor air pollutant is a substance in the air that may affect the health of people who live in the home.
 Pollutants could come from outside the home—such as an idling car engine in an attached garage, backyard trash burning, or radon entering the house from the ground below.
-An air pollutant could also come from inside the home—such as carbon monoxide from a faulty furnace, volatile organic compounds (VOCs) from a freshly painted room, mold growing on damp or wet carpeting, or chemicals from hobbies, household cleaning, or personal care products.
+An air pollutant could also come from inside the home—such as carbon monoxide from a faulty furnace, volatile organic compounds (VOCs) from a freshly painted room, secondhand smoke, mold growing on damp or wet carpeting, or chemicals from hobbies, household cleaning, or personal care products.
 Bacteria and viruses, pet dander, and insect parts (dust mites or roaches) are other possible indoor air pollutants.

-The possible health effects depend on the amount of the pollutant inhaled, the length of time the person is exposed, family history, and age and general health of the person.
+The possible health effects depend on the amount of the pollutant breathed in, the length of time the person is exposed, family history, and age and general health of the person.
 Babies and young children may be especially sensitive, in part because their organs and immune systems are not fully developed.
 Older people may also be more sensitive to certain pollutants.

 In addition to wearing masks, keeping 6 feet from others and avoiding crowds, there are some simple measures to take to improve indoor air quality to reduce the spread of COVID-19.